-E. The Black Cube Entrapment Campaign
+F. E.The Black Cube Entrapment The Black Cube Campaign

-- 80. In the period from August 2016 through at least December 2017, the Catalyst Defendants conspired with Black Cube, Psy Group, Jamieson and Rosen, and with other co-conspirators who are known to the Counterclaim Defendants but presently unknown to West Face, to unlawfully harass, intimidate and deceive persons who are or were employed by or connected to West Face or played important roles in the litigation described above between West Face and Catalyst (the "Black Cube Campaign").
+89. 80-In the period from August 2016-2017 through at least December 2017, the Catalyst Counterclaim Defendants conspired with Black Cube, Psy Group, Jamieson and Roseneach other, and with other co-conspirators who are known to the Counterclaim Defendants but presently unknown to West Face, to unlawfully harass, intimidate and deceive persons who are or were employed by or connected to West Face or played important roles in the litigation described above between West Face and Catalyst (the "Black Cube Campaign").
 The purpose and effect of the Black Cube Campaign was to harm West Face and Boland.
-The Black Cube Campaign was carried out by the Counterclaim Defendants using a series of deceitful, fraudulent and otherwise unlawful means. - Remarkably, one of the targets of the Black Cube Campaign was Justice Newbould, who as stated above rendered the trial judgment in favour of West Face in the Moyse Action in August 2016.
-One of the central goals of the "sting" perpetrated against Justice Newbould was to entrap him into making anti-Semitic comments, thus insinuating that Justice Newbould was biased against Glassman, who is Jewish.
-The Catalyst Defendants intended to use the results of the sting against Justice Newbould to attack and discredit him both publicly and in Catalyst's appeal to the Court of Appeal for Ontario from the Decision of Justice Newbould dismissing Catalyst's claims against West Face in the Moyse Action.
-Their effort failed.
+The Black Cube Campaign was carried out by the Counterclaim Defendants using a series of deceitful, fraudulent and otherwise unlawful means.

+30. 81.Remarkably, one of the targets of the Black Cube Campaign was Justice Newbould, who-\as stated above-\rendered the trial judgment in favour of West Face in the Moyse Action in August 2016.
+One of the central goals of the "sting" perpetrated against Justice Newbould was to entrap him into making anti-Semitic comments, thus insinuating that Justice Newbould decided the Moyse Action in the way that he did because he was biased against Glassman, who is Jewish.
+The Catalyst Counterclaim Defendants intended to use the results of the sting against Justice Newbould to attack and discredit him both publicly and and his Decision in favour of West Face in the Moyse Action, both in Catalyst's appeal to the Court of Appeal for Ontario from the Decision of Justice Newbould dismissing Catalyst's claims against West Face in the Moyse Action and in the VimpelCom Action.
+Their effort failed The ultimate targets of this orchestrated attack on Justice Newbould were West Face and